beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 4. Mr. Maurice Shan was the top customer for BernCycle Gears Company in terms of revenue earned($12,408).
 Based on the most orders placed, there were 5 top customers, each with 26 orders.
 Customers in the Professional occupation sector put in the most orders(7,925).
 Customers with average income (between $50k and $100k) also put in significant orders(11,600).

 5. 85.4% of the total orders were placed on Weekdays, and the remaining 14.6% were placed on Weekends.
-The reason for this ordering behavior by customers might be due to shipping and delivery times.
+The reason for this purchasing behavior by customers might be due to shipping and delivery times.
 Orders placed during the weekdays are processed and shipped faster as most customers will prefer faster delivery.

 <img alt="weekday" src="Images/weekday.png">